Vietnam.vn - Nền tảng quảng bá Việt Nam

 UBS and Credit Suisse buildings in Zurich (Switzerland).
 Photo: Reuters

-As head of the combined bank, UBS CEO Sergio Ermotti now faces the task of integrating two banks with overlapping businesses and deciding which operations to divest.
-Ermotti said that because the two banks have different risk appetites, UBS may not take on all of Credit Suisse's clients.
+As head of the merged bank, UBS CEO Sergio Ermotti now faces the task of integrating two banks with overlapping businesses and deciding which operations to divest.
+Ermotti said that because the two banks have different risk tolerances, UBS may not take on all of Credit Suisse's clients.
 Chairman Colm Kelleher also said employees will be evaluated through a "cultural lens" to ensure they fit with UBS.

 “We will not sacrifice our culture, our risk perspective or the quality of our services.
 Many are counting on us to complete this merger,” UBS said in the letter today.